jina-ai/executor-image-torch-object-detection-segmenter/README.md

 ### Inputs

-`Document` whose `blob` stores the image to be detected and has color channel at the last axis.
+`Document` whose `blob` stores the image to be detected with values between 0-1 and has color channel at the last axis.

 ### Returns